 It’s no secret that the staffing industry is falling behind when it comes to candidate satisfaction.
-The NPS for talent satisfaction in 2017 was 21 percent, a score that has been slowly decreasing in the past few years.
+The NPS for talent satisfaction in 2020 was 28 percent.
 Many companies have dropped the ball on becoming progressive and technologically driven for their recruits, which means slow response times, dated software and lots and lots of paper.
 To capture Millennials, companies must revamp and refresh their candidate experience—a process that is arguably the most important to this new demographic of recruits.
 It’s 2018, and it’s time to make your candidate experience not suck.

 If your company has made the switch from paper to digital, you’ve won half the battle; however, your company still has work to do.
 Finding a digital application that is user-friendly and practical is often like finding a needle in a haystack, but your company doesn’t need to fall in this category.
 Start by thinking about what’s best for your client while you craft the application.
 According to Kelton Global, 86 percent of active candidates use their smartphones to begin a job search, so make your application mobile-first and functional for Millennials on the go.
 Lengths of more than one page, long required responses and multiple logins make for an application experience that gives your candidates a headache.
 Simplify the process and prepare to see more driven and excited candidates making time for your company in their search.

 Think back to a recent interview you had or conducted for your company.
 What made that interview great?
 What are some things you or the interviewer could have worked on?
 For many of us, we are used to impersonal interviews and little to no communication throughout the experience.
 This process is not only just out of date it is the opposite of what your recruits want and deserve.